How we do dorm life: The Athlete

 Your mom is right: getting your 8 hours in is super important.
 But let’s be honest, college is about so much more than being well-rested for class.
 “When I went away to school, socialising and making new friends became such a huge part of my life,” says Emma.
 “I really wanted to make sure that this room could be a great hangout spot, despite its small size.”
 Use an extra mattress as a backrest.
 If friends come to stay the weekend, just lay it on the floor to create a second bed.

 “You’re going to need all the extra storage space you can get.
-So I chose to use desk organizers as a nightstand.
+So I chose to use desk organisers as a nightstand.
 They can hold a ton of stuff and keep things tidy.”

 “Think beyond the (tiny) closet and go for an additional clothes rack and a few matching boxes for shoes.
 And the volleyball net?
 Perfect to use as a room divider, but also to clip your hats onto,” says Emma.